 The most common seatpost diameters are 27.2mm, 30.9, 31.6 and 34.9mm - which one you need will be determined by your frame of choice.
 Only steel frames and a shrinking number of XC bikes will accept the 27.2mm posts.
 A thinner diameter seatpost will inherently have more flex and will likely make for a slightly more comfortable ride however, a wider or 'oversized' post is less likely to break and will add stiffness for optimal power transfer.

-If you're after a skinny post, and your frame is designed around one of the bigger standards, there are shims available, but make sure you apply a layer of grease if its metal-on-metal to prevent everything from bonding together.
+If you're after a skinny post, and your frame is designed around one of the bigger standards, there are shims available, but make sure you apply a layer of grease if it's metal-on-metal to prevent everything from bonding together.

 Your frame will also determine the maximum seatpost length.
-With contemporary mountain bike kinematics becoming lower, longer and slacker, the result has culminated in longer seatposts.
+With contemporary mountain bike geometry becoming lower, longer and slacker, the result has culminated in longer seatposts.
 While hardtails don't often have insertion issues, full-suspension frames may have pivots in the seat tube which limit how far down a seatpost can go.
 Luckily, unlike droppers, rigid seatposts can be cut to length.

 3. Setback and Layback

 While they may sound like the same thing, layback and setback are two separate measures.
-Layback seatposts have a bend near the top of the post, while set back is the degree which the seat clamp sits behind the top of a straight seatpost.
+Layback seatposts have a bend near the top of the post, while set back is the degree at which the seat clamp sits behind the top of a straight seatpost.

 Dropper posts are increasingly popular because they allow you to climb with a full-height post, and also move it out of the way when you’re descending.
-Overall they are becoming more reliable, and with the advent of 1x drivetrains, the gear shift style remotes allow for effortless operation.
+Overall, they are becoming more reliable, and with the advent of 1x drivetrains, the gear shift style remotes allow for effortless operation.